 How will the setting and checking of homework be administered?

 Teachers are expected to allow sufficient time in the lesson for students to copy down the task instructions and the submission date into their planners.
 Teachers are responsible for checking that all students have done this.
-Teachers are recommended to set the homework task well before the end of the lesson to allow time for students to copy down the task and to answer any questions about the task.
+It is recommended that teachers set the homework task well before the end of the lesson to allow time for students to copy down the task and to answer any questions about the task.